 About

 This post looks at the functional options pattern and how it can help you write Go programs that can initialize structs in idiomatic Go.
-The pattern is simple but clever and it can help you design beautiful Go libraries and interfaces.

 Background